 Don’t know why, but this racquet has a larger frame at its center, which somehow affects its look a little bit from the center but it’s up to you, how it feels like to you.
 A good thing for Head’s racquets; if you could break the strings, you can get them replaced professionally.

-Babolat Pure Drive 110 2018 Tennis Racquet
+Babolat Pure Drive 110 2018 Tennis Racket | Best Newbies Tennis Racquet

 Another but last one from Babolat is their Pure drive.
 This guy has a pretty tremendous boost & power potential.
-Strings seems to be a little bit open as compared to its previous version.
+Strings seem to be a little bit open as compared to its previous version.

-The strings rated at 11Ounces for the weight, which is a “head light”.
+The strings are rated at 11Ounces for the weight, which is a “head light”.
 Because this racquet has most of its weight in the pillar.
 This racquet can deliver a power smash upon return & it is one of the prominent things of it.

 Practically, you will feel a little bit more spin but as long as you are in the learning phase, it is good to go.
 The stiffness is also optimistic, so you can imagine a long life if taken care of properly.